christroutner/insight-docker/README.md

 `./run-image`

-* After the blockchain syncs, you can access the insight server at port 3001
+* After the blockchain syncs, you can access the insight server at port 3001.
+You can check on progress with the command `docker logs insight-bch`.

 **Note**: It's important that the [bitcoin.conf](config/testnet-example/bitcoin.conf)